How to Pack for Bikepacking: 6 Expert Packing Tips You Need to Know

 • Wallet

-Other items you’ll want within reach as well
+Bigger items you’ll want within reach as well

 Some items are too big for your handlebar or top tube bag, but you can still keep them near the top of your main bags for convenience: